Infineon/Blockchain/README.md

 Try out your cards with the example android app developed by [coinfinity](https://coinfinity.co/about/) that is availble on [PlayStore](https://play.google.com/store/apps/details?id=co.coinfinity.infineonandroidapp):
 <p><img src="doc/pictures/playstore_qrcode_small.png"></p>

 The [Android Demo User Guide](Android_Demo_UserGuide.pdf) provides more details on how to use the app.
-The code is available as open source at https://github.com/Infineon/BlockchainSecurity2GoAndroid.
+The code is available as open source at https://github.com/Infineon/BlockchainSecurity2Go-Android.

 ### Getting Started with PC, RasperryPi and Co
-The BlockSec2Go Python library gives you an easy way to use your cards with an Windowx, Linux, or Mac device.
-Follow the steps of the getting started guide at the https://github.com/Infineon/Blockchain2GoPythonLib.
+The BlockSec2Go Python library gives you an easy way to use your cards with an Windows, Linux, or Mac device.
+Follow the steps of the getting started guide at the https://github.com/Infineon/BlockchainSecurity2Go-Python-Library.

 ## Develop your Own Blockchain Security 2Go Application
 To develop your own Blockchain Security 2Go Application first read the [Blockchain Security 2Go User Manual](doc/BlockchainSecurity2Go_UserManual.pdf).
 It contains a description of all commands that are supported as well as an introduction of how to integrate them in a Blockchain application.